limccart7/QuAD-Pro-Prototype/README.md

 ### Redis-Explained
 Redis Streams is primarily used a message broker in this application, but also serves as backup if the redis-server were to fail so no data would be lost.
 Redis Streams were selected because the stream can be used in a non-blocking fashion.
 Unlike Redis Pub/Sub, there is no real time requirement to exchange information between programs.
 Each program acts a consumer group.
 Using consumer groups allows each program (consumer group) to individually process the data being publised to the stream.
 Every messages can be seen by all consumer groups but each consumer group will process the information differently.

+VERY IMPORTANT: The consumer group is not able to see messages that exist in the stream before the consumer group has been created.
+Therefore, in the start script each consumer group should be created before the first message is sent.

 ### Publishing
 Publishing to a redis stream works with key value pair.
 The key is used to denote the sender and receiver of the message.
 The current implemention with just the three consumer groups for the key is: sender_receiver.
 For example, if the CDP team is sending a packet to LoRa: CDP_LORA.